Ordnance Survey Great Britain County Series: History

 The first edition of the two scales was completed by the 1890s.
 A second edition (or "first revision") was begun in 1891 and completed just before the First World War.
 From 1907 till the early 1940s, a third edition (or "second revision") was begun but never completed: only areas with significant changes on the ground were revised, many two or three times.

 From the late 19th century to the early 1940s, the OS produced many "restricted" versions of the County Series maps and other War Department sheets for War Office purposes, in a variety of large scales that included details of military significance such as dockyards, naval installations, fortifications and military camps.
 Apart from a brief period during the disarmament talks of the 1930s, these areas were left blank or incomplete on standard maps.
 The de-classified sheets have now been deposited in some of the Copyright Libraries, helping to complete the map-picture of pre-Second World War Britain.

+"The first edition Ordnance Survey 25-inch, a miracle of cartography, tries to depict every non-woodland tree...
+These wonderful maps are the zenith of cartography in the British Isles.
+They should form the base for any study of modern woodland topography.
+Recent OS maps cannot compare in detail or accuracy with those of a century ago."